lorrli274/next/courses/community/Mozilla/Express Web Framework/4- Routes and controllers/03-Defining and Using Separate Route Modules.md

-The code below provides a concrete example of how we can create a route module and then use it in an _Express_ application.
+The code below provides a concrete example of how we can create a **route module** and then use it in an express application.

-First we create routes for a wiki in a module named **Wiki.js**.
+First we create routes for a wiki in a module named *Wiki.j*.
 The code first imports the Express application object, uses it to get a `Router` object and then adds a couple of routes to it using the `get()` method.
 Last of all the module exports the `Router` object.

 ```js
 // wiki.js - Wiki route module.